Rahgooy/soft_constraint_irl/README.md

-# Max Entropy Constraint Inference for Inverse Reinforcement Learning
+# Max Entropy Soft Constraint Inverse Reinforcement Learning

 You can find some examples from the grid-world in the notebooks folder.